michhar/michhar.github.io/docs/deploy-with-azureml-cli-boldly.md

 ## Context

-I wanted to quickly deploy a Microsoft Cogntive Toolkit (CNTK) machine learning model I'd trained for classification, testing locally with the Python code I wrote, then dockerizing and testing that locally.
+I wanted to quickly deploy a Microsoft Cogntive Toolkit (CNTK) machine learning model I'd trained for classification, testing locally with the Python code I wrote, then dockerizing and testing that locally, also.
 If local worked, I wished to deploy the tested, dockerized service to a Kubernetes cluster (with just a handful of commands if possible - and, yes, it is).

 This post is mainly about the commands to use for deploying with the new, in Preview, AzureML CLI, however for example scoring files and schema with CNTK, see the [References](#references) below.